Oregon Coast Range: Climate

 A mild maritime climate prevails throughout the range with temperature and precipitation varying due to elevation and distance from the coastline.
 Characteristics of the climate include cool dry summers followed by mild and wet winters.
 The majority of precipitation accumulates in the form of rain, with snow during the winter months at the higher elevations, but no permanent snow pack.
 Annual precipitation differs from 60 in in some parts to up to 120 in, with the higher amounts coming in the higher elevations.

 The average high temperature in January is 36.3 °F, and the average high in July is 61.9 °F with temperatures also varying by elevation.
 The further inland and the more southerly portions have a more Mediterranean climate that is more similar to the climate of the Willamette Valley.
 The Coast Range creates a rain shadow effect by forcing moisture laden clouds to rise by expelling moisture.
 This shields the Willamette Valley and causes a less maritime climate with hotter summers and less precipitation than the Oregon Coast.

 Sections

 The Oregon Coast Range is divided into three separate sections: North, Central, and South.
 In the south is the oldest portion of the range with formation beginning in the Paleocene era with the Roseburg volcanics, while the newest section is the northernmost portion formed first with the Siletz River Volcanics.
 The Central and Northern sections contain more sedimentary rocks from the mud, silt, sand, and other volcanic debris than the lower Southern section.
-Also, the Oregon Coast Range is home to over 50 mammal species, over 100 species of birds, and nearly 30 reptile or amphibian species that spent significant portions of their life cycle in the mountains.